analysisparalysis0/analysisparalysis0/README.md

 <h1>👋 Hi, I’m Aditya</h1>
 - This is the account for my channel Analysis Paralysis

-- 👀 I’m interested in Development, Fintech, Crypto and Infrastructure
+- 👀 I’m interested in Web Development, Fintech, Crypto and Infrastructure

 - 📫 How to reach me : [Socials](#social)